CianciarusoCataldo/modular-ui-components/playground/public/docs/guide.md

 ### Customizable UI

-Modular-ui components UI is globally configurable, with CSS variables.
+Modular-ui-components components UI is globally configurable, with CSS variables.
 By defining some specific custom CSS variables into your app css, you'll change the UI of all components:

 | CSS variable                              | Description                                                                                                 | Default value                                 | Related CSS attribute |
 | ----------------------------------------- | ----------------------------------------------------------------------------------------------------------- | --------------------------------------------- | --------------------- |